mupfdev/CMOS-Holga/README.md

 essentially known for its use in the GameBoy Camera from 1998.

 ## Best of both worlds

-T
-deehis project is an attempt to combine the best of both worlds by mounting the sensor together with an STM32 microcontroller in a Holga 120S as a substitute for the rather expensive 120 roll film.
+This project is an attempt to combine the best of both worlds by mounting the sensor together with an STM32 microcontroller in a Holga 120S as a substitute for the rather expensive 120 roll film.